For All School Stakeholders

 Breakfast After the Bell Myths shed light on the most common myths that persist about Breakfast After the Bell, including that it takes away from instructional time and that it causes messes in the classroom.
 In actuality, teachers report that Breakfast After the Bell increases instructional time because kids are able to focus and participate, as opposed to being distracted by hunger.
 Additionally, when a robust clean-up plan is put in place, classroom messes are a rarity.

 One big piece of the puzzle for school district administration and education stakeholders is how school breakfast gets funded.
 The school nutrition budget, which funds all school meals programs, is separate from the school district general fund.
 Therefore, the school breakfast program does not compete for the same resources that teachers and classrooms do.
-This educators guide to school breakfast funding illuminates how the funding that supports school breakfast and lunch makes it way from Congress to cafeteria.
+This educator's guide to school breakfast funding illuminates how the funding that supports school breakfast and lunch makes its way from Congress to the cafeteria.
 It also answers common questions that educators have about how the school meals programs work.